Confuzu/CivitAI-Model-grabber/README.md

 You can create your API Key here
  [Account Settings](https://civitai.com/user/account).
  Scoll down until  the end and you  find this Box

 ![API](https://github.com/Confuzu/CivitAI-Model-grabber/assets/133601702/bc126680-62bd-41db-8211-a47b55d5fd36)

+ # Updates & Bugfixes

+ # 0.2 New Features & Update & Bugfix
+New long awaited Feature <br />

+Selective Download Options <br />
+Users can now choose to download specific content types: <br />
+Lora <br />
+Checkpoints <br />
+Embeddings <br />
+Other <br />
+Everything but Lora, Checkpoints, Embeddings (grouped under Other_Model_types for less frequently downloaded items) <br /> All <br />
+is the Default Download Behavior: The default option to download all available content remains if no specific download parameters are set. <br />

+Command Line and Interactive Enhancements: <br />

+Command Line Arguments: Users can directly specify their download preference (Lora, Checkpoints, Embedding, Other or All) via command line alongside other startup parameters. <br />
+Interactive Mode: If no command line arguments are specified, the program will prompt users interactively to select the content they wish to download.
+Pressing the Enter key activates the default settings to download all content. <br />

+Folder Structure Update: <br />

+Organized Storage: The program’s folder structure has been reorganized to support new download options efficiently: <br />
+Main directory: model_downloads/ <br />
+User-specific subdirectory: Username/ <br />
+Content-specific subfolders for Lora, Checkpoints, Embeddings, and Other_Model_types each containing item-specific subfolders. <br />

+Bugfix <br />
+The script will no longer remove the file name if it is written in the same way as the folder name.
+This could happen from time to time due to the sanitization function of the script.

+# 0.1 Better Errorhandling <br />
+New function to avoid OSError: [Errno 36] File name too long: <br />

+Pagination is fixed <br />
+New Function Multiple Usernames <br />